AresMUSH/aresmush/game/plugins/rooms/help/en/building.md

 `build <name>[=<outgoing exit name>,<return exit name>]` - Creates a room.

 > **Tip:** In Ares, exits have only a single name so there is no exit;alias;alias syntax.
 Any exit named "O" is automatically aliased to "Out".
+Also, if no specific 'out' exit exists, 'out' will simply take you out the first exit.

 ## Creating Exits